Giving images shadows can add a nice little extra bit of styling that makes your site stand out.

 To apply a shadow to an image, first insert the image into your post as you normally would.

-Here’s the image I’ll be working with in my example
+Here’s the image I’ll be working on within my example

 Next, go into the “Text” view of your editor so that you can apply some coding.
 We’re going to add a CSS class to the existing image code.